Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 ### Graph Code Structure

-The ADF graph (or sometimes, simply, "graph") contains information on how the AIE kernel "communicates" with the outside world.
-The tools use the information in this file to manage the resources (memory, ports, stream connections, etc.) that are used by the kernel.
+The ADF graph (or simply "graph") contains information on how the AIE kernel communicates with the outside world.
+The tools use the information in this file to manage the resources (memory, ports, stream connections, and more) that the kernel uses.

 ```C++
 class theGraph : public graph {   // inherit properties of adf::graph